Adebisola/simple_shell/README.md

-A SIMPLE SHELL.
+A Simple Shell
-A simple UNIX command interpreter written as part of the low-level programming and algorithm track at ALX School.`:
+A simple UNIX command interpreter written as part of the low-level programming and algorithm track at ALX School.